Gilgamech/website/Gillogisms.md

 1. We can be bitter, or we can be better. - 2022
 1. We cannot go back(wards in time), but we can go anywhere again.
 (Will we ever go to Washtucna again and see that bus?)
 1. We enjoy narrative straight lines, but reality is based much more in narrative waves, as most people live a random walk between optimal states.
+1. We have this sword here, to protect us from bandits.
+But it's made from uranium among other metals, so it's slowly killing us.
 1. We live in 'the gap', a Goldilocks-like zone between the Rock of Not Enough and Hard Place of Too Much.
 1. We may lose, ..., but we'll never be here again.
 (Paraphrase Edit of Eagles, Take It Easy.
 We aren't going to win - there will be no winning involved, just more loss or less.
 The locals won't even remember an easy win against some vainglorious loser on a random Taco Tuesday.)
 1. We're losing technologies in the fields of videogame development and forest fighting, among others.
 1. Wealth is Owner's Equity in one's personal life.
 The opposite of equity is debt, and the opposite of wealth is poverty.
 (Otherwise, 'wealth' means 'a lot of something'.)
 1. Werewolf is past tense of Iswolf.
+1. What dressing do you like on your word salad?
 1. What makes a computer tick?
 The computer's clock makes it tick.
 Kernels are the base-level programs that run on (micro)processors.
 The difference between a simple kernel and a full OS is like the difference between an application and a web browser - make (application programming) interfaces to load other software into local memory and give them compute time on your CPUs.
 1. What to get someone for Christmas when they like to fight with people over dumb things.
 1. What you want is not (the thing) - what you want is how you feel about (the thing), and you want someone else to feel that way about you.